ASC 842: Simplifying Lease Accounting For Accountants

 What is an ROU asset?

-ROU stands for Right-of-Use, and the ROU asset represents the lessee's right to use the underlying leased asset over the lease term.
+ROU stands for right-of-use, and an ROU asset represents the lessee's right to use the underlying leased asset over the lease term.
 Under ASC 842, lessees recognize ROU assets on their balance sheet for operating leases and finance leases.
 The ROU asset is initially measured at the lease liability amount, adjusted for certain items, and subsequently depreciated over the lease term.

 Who must comply with ASC 842?

-ASC 842, or Accounting Standards Codification 842, is a lease accounting standard issued by the FASB.
-It applies to both lessees and lessors and requires lessees to recognize most leases on their balance sheets as right-of-use assets and lease liabilities, bringing more transparency to lease accounting.
+ASC 842 applies to both lessees and lessors and requires lessees to recognize most leases on their balance sheets as right-of-use assets and lease liabilities, bringing more transparency to lease accounting.

 Do service contracts fall under ASC 842?